COME AND HAVE AN AFFAIR WITH ME ON THE ISLAND OF CRETE, GREECE!

 I can promise you:

-• tomatoes and potatoes that taste like they used to!
+• tomatoes, cucumbers and potatoes that taste like no other!

-• an inside view into life on a Greek island
+• an inside view into Cretan life and food

 • plenty of free time to swim, shop, explore, walk, sleep